 Directions:

-- Gradually add warm broth, one ladle at a time, stirring continuously until absorbed before adding more.
+- Add warm broth one ladle at a time, stirring till absorbed before more.

-- Once the rice is creamy and al dente, stir in the parmesan cheese and serve.
+- When it’s creamy and chewy, mix in parmesan and serve.

-Advice: Experiment with adding mushrooms, peas, or spinach for extra flavor and nutrition.
+Tip: Stir in mushrooms, peas, or spinach for extra flavor.

 Section 4: Tips for Cooking Perfect Rice